PepsiCo buys Israel’s SodaStream for $3.2 billion

-JERUSALEM (AP) — Beverage giant PepsiCo has bought Israel’s fizzy drink maker SodaStream for $3.2 billion.
+JERUSALEM (AP) — Beverage giant PepsiCo on Monday purchased Israel’s fizzy drink maker SodaStream for $3.2 billion, a boon for a company that has enjoyed a resurgence after being targeted by anti-Israel boycotters in the past.

-PepsiCo said on Monday it’s acquiring all SodaStream’s outstanding shares at $144 per share, a 32 percent premium to the 30-day volume weighted average price.
+PepsiCo said it was acquiring all SodaStream’s outstanding shares at $144 per share, a 32 percent premium to the 30-day volume weighted average price.

 Earlier this month, SodaStream reported its strongest results in company history, a 31 percent year-over-year jump in revenues to $172 million, an 89 percent leap in operating profit to $32 million and an 82 percent climb by net profit to $26 million.

-PepsiCo Chairman and CEO Indra Nooyi calls the companies “an inspired match.”
+PepsiCo Chairman and CEO Indra Nooyi called the companies “an inspired match” since both companies aim to reduce waste and limit their environmental footprint.

 Most Read Business Stories